Schoyen/FYS4411/project_1/vmc_hybrid/README.md

 All figures __MUST__ be on the xkcd-format.

 ### Initial testing
+We compare the naive and the blocking standard deviation in this section.
+Discuss the quality of each and explain that we will in the remainder use the blocking standard deviation.

 #### Tables
 Include different variances.

-1. Numerical and analytical results for one dimension and one particle.
-CZHECH
+1. ~~Numerical and analytical results for one dimension and one particle.~~
-2. Numerical and analytical results for `num_samples = [10, 100, 500]` and `num_dimensions = [2, 3]` for `alpha = 0.5`.
+2. ~~Numerical and analytical results for `num_samples = [10, 100, 500]` and `num_dimensions = [2, 3]` for `alpha = 0.5`.~~

 #### Figures

-1. Figures corresponding to tables in appendices.
-Compare with exact answer.
-CJIOASDJ
+1. ~~Figures corresponding to tables in appendices.
+Compare with exact answer.~~
-2. Variance plots.
-Compare variance ratios.

 ### Importance sampling
 Its important to discuss how much faster (in terms of number of samples) we reach an equilibrium state.